hanjustin/hanjustin/README.md

 ---

 💪 **New hobby:** Workout everyday at ${\textbf{\color{purple} Planet Fitness }}$.<br>
 Fitness coach said: "You are weaker than a 1st grader or someone in his 80s.
+I've helped many people with weak bodies, but I have not seen a body like this before.
 It's a miracle how you are still functioning."<br>
 Haven't exercised my whole life, so in my rehab stage. 😛

 <div>